alan-cooney/appsync-template-tester/README.md

 ### Util helpers supported

-This module supports all the provided core & time \$util methods, and most of the dynamodb methods.
+This module supports all the provided core, map & time \$util methods, and most of the dynamodb methods.
 The underlying methods can be seen in the [Resolver Mapping Template Utility Reference docs](https://docs.aws.amazon.com/appsync/latest/devguide/resolver-util-reference.html).

 Note: The errors list is also not returned (but \$util.error will throw an error).